The Council expects nurses to complete competence assessments against the competencies for their scope of practice at least every three years.

 - experience as a nurse lecturer in an approved undergraduate nursing programme

 - a preceptor programme or clinical teaching programme that includes learning on assessment

 - unit standards from the New Zealand Qualifications Authority on workplace assessor training

 - demonstrated equivalency of any of the above.

-To become an approved assessor, the person will need to submit his or her curriculum vitae and evidence to the Council for approval before the assessment takes place.
+To become an approved assessor, the person will need to submit their curriculum vitae and evidence to the Council for approval before the assessment takes place.

-For the Guidelines for Competence Assessment document see the right hand downloads box on this page.
+For the Guidelines for Competence Assessment document see the right-hand downloads on this page.